d4rkconsole/d4rk_ghost/README.md

 Please Only use this framework for educational purpose i am not going to  responsible for your any misuse of this tool d4rk Ghost framework Need python3 so here python3 must be installed to run this tool
 # Credit
-Bane module Credit Goes to -  ala,s0u1 bane module can find here - https://github.com/AlaBouali/bane
+Bane module Credit Goes to -  __ala,s0u1__ bane module can find here - [ala](https://github.com/AlaBouali/bane)

-Follow my friend s0u1 - https://github.com/HLoTW
+Follow my friend s0u1 - [s0u1](https://github.com/HLoTW)

 # Version
-d4rk Ghost Framework - Version 1.0
+d4rk Ghost Framework - Version 2.0

-In future i am going to keep updating this repo
+__Here i have fixed bugs and make this tool more robust but i have not added new modules yet but in next version i will sure add.__

 # Usage
 [+] commands list and their usage